crossdb-org/docs/docs/sql/backup.md

 ```

 <!--
-// run with embedded mode, or with native libary or crossdb client
+// run with embedded mode, or with native library or crossdb client
 dump
 source